baobabstack-code/Color-Tech/README.md

 Strapi provides a comprehensive admin interface for managing all aspects of your application:

-- **Content Types**: Manage services, bookings, customers, blog posts, gallery items, testimonials, FAQs, etc.
+- **Content Types**: Manage services, bookings, blog posts, gallery items, testimonials, FAQs, etc.
 - **Media Library**: Upload and manage images and other media files
 - **User Management**: Create and manage user accounts and permissions
 - **API Configuration**: Configure API endpoints and permissions